 The Skog Å Kust Plånbok wallet might just be the best waterproof wallet out of the bunch.
-At first glance, it looks like a normal textile wallet, which makes a great option for everyday carry since it doesn’t stand out.
+At first glance, it looks like a normal textile wallet, which makes it a great option for everyday carry since it doesn’t stand out.

 But this is anything but a traditional everyday wallet.
 It’s made from ballistic Cordura, a material with great water resistance.
 The wallet also features TPU coating, ziplock internal pockets, and a clear ID window at the back.

 This is a bi-fold wallet, and it works like pretty much any other wallet you’ve used.
 It has three card slots that can each hold two cards, in addition to the clear ID window.
 The two ziplock pockets can each fit 10 folded bills, so you’ll be able to carry quite a bit of cash on you.
 There’s no pocket or pouch specifically for coins, and that’s pretty much the only downside of this wallet.

 Another thing to note is that the wallet also features a key clip, so it can really hold all of your essentials.
 Also, this wallet is designed to float, and it’s not meant to be submerged for prolonged periods of time, so it’s not a top option if you want something you can swim with.
 But if you’re crossing a river or accidentally drop it in a puddle, the contents should stay dry.

 Keep in mind that it will only float if you attach two keys max to the clip.

 The Nitze Ize Runoff wallet is a good option if you’re looking for something that you can submerge underwater.
 It’s more of a dry belt bat than a proper wallet, with a loop that lets you secure this to a belt.